Zdeněk Kudrna

 Zdeněk Kudrna (2 September 1946 – 1 June 1982) was a Czech speedway rider.
 He reached the Speedway World Championship final in 1979 and also finished third in the Individual Ice Racing World Championship twice, in 1977 and 1979.
 Kudrna was Czech Ice Racing champion six times, after the last of which he was awarded title Sportsman of the Year by the Czech Motorcycle Federation.

 Career

-In 1974, he represented his country in a test series against England.
+In 1974, Kudrna represented his country in a test series against England.

 Kudrna was subject to several failed signing attempts with Cradley Heath Heathens and Bristol Bulldogs when he was due to race in Britain for the 1978 season.
 He eventually rode in the UK for the Exeter Falcons in 1979 with compatriots Aleš Dryml Sr., Jan Verner and Václav Verner.
-Also in 1979 he finished seventh Speedway World Championship final and was a member of the Czechoslovak team that finished third in the Speedway World Team Cup.
+Also in 1979, he finished seventh Speedway World Championship final and was a member of the Czechoslovak team that finished third in the Speedway World Team Cup.

-1980 saw him move to the Birmingham Brummies where he was nicknamed Kermit due to his bright green leathers.
+1980 saw Kudrna move to the Birmingham Brummies, where he was nicknamed Kermit due to his bright green leathers.
 The Czechoslovak authorities refused him permission to ride in the UK in 1981 but in 1982 he returned to the Brummies.